MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/user-defaults.md

 ```

 > [!IMPORTANT]
-> **NOTE:** When your App first executes, `NSUserDefaults` reads the keys and values from the app's User Defaults Database and caches them to memory to avoid opening and reading the database each time a value is required.
+> When your App first executes, `NSUserDefaults` reads the keys and values from the app's User Defaults Database and caches them to memory to avoid opening and reading the database each time a value is required.